aws-samples/iam-identity-center-team/docs/docs/deployment/deployment_process.md

 **Optional:**
 - **TAGS** - Tags that should be propagated to nested stacks and underlying resources
 - **UI_DOMAIN** - Custom domain for Amplify hosted frontend application (should only be included if you have setup a custom domain for the frontend application)
 - **CACHE_TTL** - Cache time-to-live in seconds for organizational unit (OU) account lists (default: 604800 = 1 week).
-The cache automatically refreshes when AWS Organizations detects account changes.
-Consider increasing this value (e.g., 2592000 = 30 days) for organizations with infrequent account changes, or decreasing it if you prefer to rely on manual cache invalidation.
+Cached entries automatically expire after this duration.
+Consider increasing this value (e.g., 2592000 = 30 days) for organizations with infrequent account changes.
+Administrators can also manually invalidate specific OU cache entries or disable caching entirely via the Settings page.

 For example: